You must to Register, or Create Account

 How long does it take on average to complete the IPCO course?

-The learning time of all modules, review of additional resources, time to complete the modules and final course evaluations and quizzes/final test accounts for 25 hours.
+The learning time of all modules, review of additional resources, time to complete the modules and final course evaluations and quizzes/final test accounts for 24 hours and 30 minutes.

 Participants are encouraged to spread out the course over time in an organized manner – such as scheduling module reviews on various dates/times when they can focus their attention to it.
 The course could be completed within a week or over several months based on how the individual would like to approach the program.